Ukraine Pushes NATO For Invite As Trump Looms - UrduPoint

 Diplomats said that with the administration of US President Joe Biden on its way out and German Chancellor Olaf Scholz's future in doubt ahead of elections, Kyiv hoped their foreign ministers could have more leeway.

-"We are discussing this intensively," said German Foreign Minister Annalena Baerbock.
+"We are discussing this intensively," German Foreign Minister Annalena Baerbock said before the dinner meeting.
 "We need security guarantees that really work."

 On the US side, Secretary of State Antony Blinken gave no indication of a policy shift on his last planned visit to NATO -- with officials saying privately the Biden administration will not back Ukraine's push as they believe any offer would be rescinded by the president-elect.